influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

     weight: 100
 ---

-InfluxDB subscriptions are remote endpoints to which all data written to InfluxDB is copied.
+InfluxDB subscriptions are local or remote endpoints to which all data written to InfluxDB is copied.
-Subscriptions are primarily used with [Kapacitor](/kapacitor/), but any remote endpoint able to accept UDP, HTTP, or HTTPS connections can subscribe to InfluxDB.
+Subscriptions are primarily used with [Kapacitor](/kapacitor/), but any endpoint able to accept UDP, HTTP, or HTTPS connections can subscribe to InfluxDB.

+## How subscriptions work
-All InfluxDB writes are sent to subscription endpoints using [line protocol](/influxdb/v1.6/write_protocols/line_protocol_tutorial/).
+As data is written to InfluxDB, writes are duplicated to subscriber endpoints via HTTP, HTTPS, or UDP in [line protocol](/influxdb/v1.6/write_protocols/line_protocol_tutorial/).
+InfluxDB's subscriber service creates multiple "writers" ([goroutines](https://golangbot.com/goroutines/)) which send writes to the subscription endpoint(s).

+_The number of writer goroutines is defined by the [`write-concurrency`](/influxdb/v1.6/administration/config/#write-concurrency-40) configuration.
+If using Kapacitor, this setting also defines how many "readers" Kapacitor spins up to receive the writes._

+As writes occur in InfluxDB, each subscription writer sends the writen data to the specified subscription endpoint(s).
+Each reader handles them as they are recieved.
+However, with a high `write-concurrency` (multiple writers and readers) and a high ingest rate, nanosecond differences in writer and reader processes and the transport layer can result in writes being received out of order.

+> #### Important information about high write loads
+> While setting the subscriber `write-concurrency` to greater than 1 does increase your
+> subscriber write throughput, it can result in out-of-order writes under high ingest rates.
+> Setting `write-concurrency` to 1 ensures writes are passed to subscriber endpoints sequentially,
+> but can create a bottleneck under high ingest rates.
+>
+> What `write-concurrency` should be set to depends on your specific workload
+> and need for in-order writes to your subscription endpoint.

 ## InfluxQL subscription statements
-The following InfluxQL statements are available for managing subscriptions:
+Use the following InfluxQL statements to manage subscriptions:

 [`CREATE SUBSCRIPTION`](#create-subscriptions)
 [`SHOW SUBSCRIPTIONS`](#show-subscriptions)
 [`DROP SUBSCRIPTION`](#remove-subscriptions)

 ## Create subscriptions
-Subscriptions are created using the `CREATE SUBSCRIPTION` InfluxQL statement.
+Create subscriptions using the `CREATE SUBSCRIPTION` InfluxQL statement.
+Specify the subscription name, the database name and retention policy to subscribe to, and the URL of the host to which data written to InfluxDB should be copied.

 ```sql
 -- Pattern: